Machine Learning Terms and Methods

 An encoder transforms a sequence of embeddings into a new sequence of the same length.
 An encoder includes N identical layers, each of which contains two sub-layers.
 These two sub-layers are applied at each position of the input embedding sequence, transforming each element of the sequence into a new embedding.
 The first encoder sub-layer aggregates information from across the input sequence.
 The second encoder sub-layer transforms the aggregated information into an output embedding.

-The blog post Transformer: A Novel Neural Network Architecture for Language Understanding provides a good introduction to Transformers.
+The blog post Transformer: A Novel Neural Network Architecture for Language Understandingarrow-up-right provides a good introduction to Transformers.

 Translational Invariance